MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/g-security-governance-and-compliance.md

 - Consistent security across Azure services in terms of data management and control plane operations

-- &quot;Multi-tenancy under the hood&quot; for key platform components, from Hyper-V and the HSMs underpinning Key Vault to database engines
+- &quot;multitenancy under the hood&quot; for key platform components, from Hyper-V and the HSMs underpinning Key Vault to database engines

-***Design Recommendations***
+**Design Recommendations:**

 - It is recommended that a joint examination of each required service be conducted, within the context of underlying customer requirements

   - If the customer wishes to bring their own keys, this may or may not be supported across all considered services.
 Relevant mitigations will therefore need to be put forward, so that inconsistencies do not hinder desired outcomes

   - Choose appropriate region pairs and disaster recovery regions that minimize latency

 - Develop security whitelisting plan to assess services security configuration, monitoring, alerts, and how to integrate those with existing systems